-Dynabrade offer a high quality, durable range of tools that are built to last, but they do have moving parts and as such they require regular servicing to maximise their lifetime & performance.
-With the right preventive maintenance in place you can however keep them in good working order, to minimise the cost involved when the time comes to have them serviced.
+Dynabrade offers a high quality, durable range of tools that are built to last, but they do have moving parts and as such, they require regular servicing to maximise their lifetime & performance.
+With the right preventive maintenance in place, you can however keep them in good working order, to minimise the cost involved when the time comes to have them serviced.

 Inspect the tool

 - Conduct a visual inspection for any obvious damage, e.g. bent spindle or wheel guard, as well as any couplers or fittings.

 - Run it at free speed (i.e. not applying it to the workpiece) to listen for unusual sounds and to see if you can feel any abnormal vibrations, both of which can be an indication of damage to the internal components.

 - Check to see if the tool’s air inlet and exhaust are clean; if not this could indicate contamination of the air supply.

 - Check to see if the tool has a fine film of oil present in the motor, otherwise, it is likely not being oiled regularly enough.

 - Can the tool’s spindle be turned by hand?
 If not the vanes are likely broken which would also indicate that the motor has not been oiled regularly.